 - Be aware of the emergency telephones and their locations.

 - Avoid being in classrooms or office buildings alone at night.
-If you must be there, let the campus police know where you are and how long you will be there.
+If you must be there, let Public Safety know where you are and how long you will be there.
 Stay near a telephone.

 - Report any suspicious person or activity to the Public Safety Department, whatever the time, day, or night.